20 Signs You’re Overspending (and How to Fix Them)

 Money stress is no joke.
-One minute, you’re feeling fine, swiping without a second thought.
-The next, you’re staring at your bank account, wondering how things went south again.
+One minute, you’re swiping without thinking, the next you’re staring at your account wondering where it all went.

 Turns out, 47% of adults say money messes with their mental health.
-It’s not just about paying bills, it’s the constant worry, the unexpected expenses, and the feeling that no matter how much comes in, it’s never enough.
+It’s not just about paying bills, it’s the constant stress, unexpected expenses, and the feeling that no matter what you earn, it’s never enough.

-Let’s talk about the signs.
-The habits that drain your wallet, leave you scrambling for bills, and keep you stuck in a cycle of overspending.
-If any of these sound familiar, it’s time to face them head-on.
+Let’s talk about the signs: the biggest spending mistakes and money mistakes that drain your wallet, leave you scrambling to cover bills, and keep you stuck in a cycle of overspending.

 Table of Contents